DevExpress/devextreme-documentation/concepts/90 Integration Guides/20 Create a DevExtreme application with Next.js.md

 # Create a DevExtreme application with Next.js

 Next.js is a React-based web development framework.
-It can generate static websites or, with just a little extra configuration, serve dynamic content.
-The creators of React endorse Next.js for its ease of use, rich capabilities, and compatibility with modern trends, such as server-side page rendering.
+It can generate static websites or, with a little extra configuration, serve dynamic content.
+The creators of React endorse Next.js because Next is easy to use, feature-rich, and compatible with modern web development patterns, such as server-side page rendering.

 This article explains how to create a simple Next.js application, and populate it with DevExtreme components.